-The alliance between Cotton Mather and Joseph Dudley was short-lived.
-In 1689, news of the overthrow of King James II reached Boston and angry colonists arrested Andros, Dudley and other appointees of the King.
-They were soon shipped to London to answer charges of 119 illegal acts, including that they had tried to steal public lands, stole customs payments, and ruled arbitrarily, along with other allegations.
+The alliance between Cotton Mather and Joseph Dudley didn’t last long.
+In 1689, news of the overthrow of King James II reached Boston.
+Angry colonists then arrested Andros, Dudley and other appointees of the King.
+The colonists shipped them off to London to answer charges of 119 illegal acts.
+Those included attempted theft of public lands, stolen customs payments and arbitrary exercise of power..

-Andros was replaced with the previously elected government, and the Puritans began their lobbying to have this form of government returned permanently.
+Andros was replaced with the previously elected government.
+The Puritans then began lobbying for a permanent return of democratic government.

 Soon Dudley was back in America, this time serving as judge in New York.
 Here, support for James II was stronger and democracy not well established.
-When colonists, led by Jacob Leisler, revolted against the colonial governor there was no unanimous support.
+Colonists, led by Jacob Leisler, revolted against the colonial governor, but they didn’t have unanimous support.

 When the new king, William, sent his instructions to the colony, Leisler was arrested.
-Dudley was appointed to a judgeship in New York and presided over the trial that sentenced Leisler to death.
-Mather would charge Dudley with being bloodthirsty and high handed in advocating the death penalty, though Dudley would dispute that.
+Dudley won a judgeship in New York and presided over the trial that sentenced Leisler to death.
+Mather then charged Dudley with being bloodthirsty and high handed in advocating the death penalty, though Dudley disputed that.

-In 1693, Dudley – universally unpopular – returned to England to begin building his case to become governor of all of New England.
+In 1693, Dudley – universally unpopular – returned to England.
+He began building a case for his appointment as governor of all of New England.
 The idea that Cotton Mather would become his most important ally in regaining power might seem preposterous, but that is exactly what happened.

 Dudley’s Return to Power

-Increase Mather had served as Massachusetts’ envoy to England in 1690, in an effort to lobby the new king to restore the original colonial charter that allowed Massachusetts citizens to elect their own governments.
+Increase Mather had served as Massachusetts’ envoy to England in 1690i.
+He had tried to lobby the new king to restore the original colonial charter that allowed Massachusetts citizens to elect their own governments.
 He lost support back home when he acquiesced to a replacement charter that reserved more rights for the king.

 Increase lobbied his friends to return him to London, but he was blocked.
-Dudley, meanwhile, living in England and acting as deputy-governor for the Isle of Wight, was pulling every string he could to try to win his way back to New England.
+Dudley, meanwhile, living in England and acting as deputy-governor for the Isle of Wight, pulled every string he could to win his way back to New England.

 Dudley chanced on an idea, however.
 Hearing of Increase Mather’s difficulties in returning to London, he reached out to Cotton Mather with a promise to advocate for his father’s return.
-The Mathers both desperately wanted this, and thinking that Dudley was now an ally and controllable, Cotton Mather wrote a letter in support of Dudley’s return to Massachusetts as governor.
+The Mathers both desperately wanted this and thought Dudley was now an ally and controllable.
+Cotton Mather wrote a letter in support of Dudley’s return to Massachusetts as governor.